Cops and robbers on directed and undirected abelian Cayley graphs: Constructions with cop number

-We note that our sets $S_1$ and $S_2$ appear as examples of Sidon subsets for certain finite abelian groups in a paper by L. Babai and V. S\'{o}s \cite{Babai}.
+We note that our sets $S_1$ and $S_2$ appear as examples of Sidon subsets for certain finite abelian groups in a paper by Babai and S\'{o}s \cite{Babai}.
+We will see that our proofs that these generating sets give Cayley graphs of high cop number will be similar to the original arguments from \cite{Babai} showing that these sets are Sidon subsets.

-It is straightforward to show that $S_1$ and $S_2$ are both generating sets of $G$.
+It is straightforward to show that $S_1$ and $S_2$ are both generating sets of $G$, seen as a group.
 We note that $S_1$ is also closed under inverses, while $S_2$ is not closed under inverses in general.
 Therefore, we consider $\cay(G,S_1)$ to be an undirected abelian Cayley graph, and we consider $\cay(G,S_2)$ to be a directed abelian Cayley graph.
 We note that $|G| = p^2$.
-The next two theorems show that both $\cay(G,S_1)$ and $\cay(G,S_2)$ have a cop number of the form $\Theta(p)$.
+The next two theorems show that both $\cay(G,S_1)$ and $\cay(G,S_2)$ have a cop number of the form $\Theta(p)$, demonstrating that our constructions indeed give graphs and digraphs on $n$ vertices with cop number $\Theta(\sqrt{n})$.

-In \cite{hasiri} F. Hasiri and I. Shinkar use similar methods to construct other lower bounds and Meyniel extremal families for undirected abelian Cayley graphs, the largest of which are graphs for which $c(G,S)>\sqrt{\frac{|G|}{5}}$.
-Our next result is an improvement on this bound.
+We note that the proofs of the following theorems use key ideas from Proposition 2 and the subsequent discussion of \cite{FranklCayley} and Proposition 2.1 of \cite{HAMIDOUNE1987289}, specifically about the number of moves that a single cop can guard.
+In particular, we could shorten our proofs and refer directly to those results, but we nonetheless present the full proofs for the sake of completeness.